sbirsen/FabricDefectDetection/README.md

 In this code, a woven fabric dataset that contains defected and defect-free images is used to train and test a CNN model.
 The aim of the model is to classify images as defected and defect-free.
-The dataset contained 5 classess, and 4 of them are used to form defected sample images while 1 of them is used for forming defect-free samples.
+The dataset contained 5 classess, and 4 of them (DelikVeKesikHatasi, KumasDokusundaYabanciCisim, İplikHatasi, YagLekesiVeRenkHatasi) are used to form defected sample images (HataVar) while 1 of them (HataYok) is used for forming defect-free samples.
 The class balance has been kept and controlled throughut the dataset preparation and train, test, validation split.
-In this case, no data augmentation technique is applied.
+In this section, no data augmentation technique is applied.

 After training and validating CNN, below performance is obtained with the test dataset.
 1/1 [==============================] - 4s 4s/step - loss: 2.0109 - accuracy: 0.5333